Joecowboy/MOVIE2K.bundle/README.md

 2. SolveMedia Captcha image might not show up all the time.
 Need feed back and or ideas to why this could be happening.

-3. Need a way to redirect the transcoder for OS X and Linux to the Tor network same way Proxifier does when it's set up to use Tor network.
+3. Need a way to redirect the transcoder for Linux to the Tor network same way Proxifier does when it's set up to use Tor network.
 Because nearly all the sebsites check the IP address for the video that is being played and so if it does not match will not stream.

 4. Not sure if it's an issue or not but need a way to launch these apps before the transcoder kicks up to redirect transcoder traffic to Tor network.